ShareRing (SHR) Achieves Market Capitalization of $47.40 Million

-ShareRing (CURRENCY:SHR) traded 0.9% lower against the US dollar during the 1 day period ending at 13:00 PM Eastern on December 10th.
-One ShareRing coin can now be purchased for $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.
-ShareRing has a market capitalization of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
-In the last seven days, ShareRing has traded up 19.7% against the US dollar.
+ShareRing (CURRENCY:SHR) traded 0.9% lower against the US dollar during the 24 hour period ending at 15:00 PM E.T. on December 16th.
+ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
+Over the last seven days, ShareRing has traded 19.7% higher against the US dollar.
+One ShareRing coin can now be purchased for about $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.